jagjeet1917dangar/Array-Destructuring/arraydestructuring.md

 const c = arr[2];
 console.log(a, b, c);
 ```
+That works fine, but—

+-> It’s repetitive .

+-> It’s hard to read when arrays get bigger.

+-> It’s less clean when used in functions or loops.

 ### Example (Using Destructuring)
 ```js
 const [a, b, c] = [10, 20, 30];